 - Stay engaged.
 There are many ways for older adults to get involved in their community.

 - Manage blood sugar.
 Learn how to manage your blood sugar especially if you have diabetes.

 Symptoms of some vitamin deficiencies and medical conditions such as vitamin B12 deficiency, infections, hypothyroidism (underactive thyroid), and normal pressure hydrocephalus (a neurological condition caused by the build-up of fluid in the brain) can mimic dementia.
 Some prescription and over-the-counter medicines can cause dementia-like symptoms.
 If you have these symptoms, it is important to talk to your healthcare provider to find out if there are any underlying causes for these symptoms.

 For more information, see What Is Dementia?

-- Talk with your loved one about seeing a health care provider if they are experiencing symptoms of Alzheimer’s dementia to get a brain-health check-up.
+- Talk with your loved one about seeing a healthcare provider if they are experiencing symptoms of Alzheimer’s dementia to get a brain-health check-up.

-- When the timing is right, talk about issues related to safety including driving and carrying identification.
-Symptoms of dementia include getting lost in familiar places, difficulty judging distance, determining color or contrast, and reading which can make driving especially difficult.
+- When the timing is right, talk about issues related to safety, including driving and carrying identification.
+Symptoms of dementia include getting lost in familiar places, difficulty judging distance, determining color or contrast, and reading, which can make driving especially difficult.

 - Schedule a family meeting.
 When caring for someone with Alzheimer’s disease or a related illness, family meetings are important to ensure information is shared, to put care plans in place, and to help divide tasks among family members.
-Here are some tips and strategies to help plan a productive family meeting which includes setting goals, planning, coordination, and follow-up.
+Here are some tips and strategies to help plan a productive family meeting that includes setting goals, planning, coordination, and follow-up.

 South Mountain Memory Care focuses on high-quality, personalized care.
 South Mountain Memory Care is proud to offer a wide range of resident-focused daily activity programming to our residents.
 Each neighborhood offers activity space for group and one-on-one activities.